- Home

 Please note:

-| Specification | All subjects are delivered in collaboration between Ermysted's Grammar School and SGHS and we follow the AQA syllabus in both languages (AQA 7652, 7692).
+| Specification | We follow the AQA syllabus in both languages (AQA 7652, 7692).
 German is offered at Ermysted’s Grammar School, where our students also follow the AQA syllabus (AQA 7662). |

 |---|---|

-| Contact | Ms A Creedon and Mrs M Gualtieri (Learning Directors: MFL & Expressive Arts - Job share) |
+| Contact | Ms A Creedon and Mrs M Gualtieri (Learning Directors: MFL & Expressive Arts) |

-Grade 6 at GCSE in the relevant language |
+| Entry Requirements | Grade 6 at GCSE in the relevant language |

 Is this course for me?